t. Provisions, contingent liabilities and commitment

 Credit risk

 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers and investment securities.
 Credit risk arises from cash held with banks and financial institutions, as well as credit exposure to clients, including outstanding accounts receivable.
 The maximum exposure to credit risk is equal to the carrying value of the financial assets.
-The objective of managing counterparty credit risk is to prevent losses in financial assets.
-Credit risk encompasses both the direct risk of default and the risk of deterioration of creditworthiness as well as concentration risks.
-The Company assesses the credit quality of the counterparties, taking into account their financial position, past experience and other factors.
+The objective of managing counterparty credit risk is to prevent losses in financial

 i) Trade and other receivables

 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 The demographics of the customer, including the default risk of the industry and country in which the customer operates, also has an influence on credit risk assessment.
-The following table gives details in respect of revenues generated from top customer and customers individually accounting for more than 10% of the total revenue of the Company:
+The following table gives details in respect of revenues generated from top customer and customers individually accounting for more than 10% of the total revenue of the Company: two customer for the year ended March 31, 2025 (2 customers for the year ended March 31, 2024) accounted for more than 10% of the revenue.
+No other single customer contributed 10% or more of the Company's revenue for both 2024-25 and 2023-24.

 ii) Investments

 The Group limits its exposure to credit risk by generally investing in liquid securities and only with counterparties that have rating of AA/AAA.
-The Group does not expect any losses from non-performance by these counter-parties, and does not have any significant concentration of exposures to specific industry sectors.
+The Group does not expect any losses from non-performance by these counter¬ parties, and does not have any significant concentration of exposures to specific industry sectors.

 Liquidity risk